min2ha/ukwa-site/content/target/35810/index.en.md

   "subject": "Easter Rising "
 }

-# Called to arms: Australian soldiers in the Easter Rising 1916

 This webpage contains an article on the role of Australian soldiers during the Easter Rising, 1916